Saurav-627/E-Commerce-MERN-Stack/README.md

 ### Database Schema

-The application uses SQLite for local development with the following main tables:
+The application uses MongoDB for local development with the following main tables inside models:

 - **users**: User accounts and profiles
 - **categories**: Product categories